 This document describes AAA attributes that are used by a AAA client or a local AAA server in an access network for conveying location-related information to the user's home AAA server.
-This document defines attributes for RADIUS [1].

 Although the proposed attributes in this draft are intended for wireless LAN deployments, they can also be used in other types of wireless and wired networks whenever location information is required.